 Beloved of the Lord:

-Today is Monday, 16 October, in the year of our Lord A.D.
-2017.
-This week’s schedule of Services is as-follows:
+Today is Tuesday, the Sixteenth of January, in the year of our Lord 2018.
+This-week’s schedule of Services is as-follows:

 6:30 PM, Sung Evensong.

 - Wednesday: 12:10 PM, Mass, S. Anthony, Abbot.